webguru103/smooch-docs/source/includes/_adding_smooch_js.md

 	![Wordpress](/images/wordpress_plugin.png)

 4. Choose the plugin and click on "Install Now".
-5. In your Wordpress settings, you will see "Smooch".
+5. In your Wordpress settings, click on "Smooch".
 Paste your app token in the appropriate text field.

 	![Wordpress](/images/wordpress_settings.png)